abrennec/sose20_cc2/08_inh_final_project/assignments/readme.md

 ### Inheritance | 4 pts

-Find two examples of class inheritance in openFrameworks.
-Review the ofBaseClass.
-Where do the audioIn and audioOut functions come from?
+Find two examples of class inheritance in the openFrameworks SDK.
+As a starting point, you could review the relationship between ofApp and ofBaseApp class.
+Furthermore, find out to what class the audioIn and audioOut functions belong to.
+Why can these be used inside of ofApp?

 ### Final Exercise | 3 pts